mortii/anki-morphs/docs/src/user_guide/setup/settings/algorithm.md

 ![algorithm-tab.png](../../../img/algorithm-tab.png)

-These options will not make sense without reading the [scoring algorithm](../../../user_guide/usage/recalc.md#scoring-algorithm) section first.
+For these settings to make sense you have to read the [scoring algorithm](../../../user_guide/usage/recalc.md#scoring-algorithm) section first.

 **Weights**: